Update Insights on October 2021

 “We need to ensure systems working in high-stakes areas such as autonomous driving and health care will behave safely and in a way that reflects human values.”

-The event held the debate on major technological forces , currently driving to digital disruption on the medium Cloud, Social Movements (power of transmission and repetition of the message) on mobile, Big Data and IoT,
+The event held the debate on major technological forces, currently driving to digital disruption on the medium cloud, social Movements on mobile, Big Data, while IoT

-- like democracy and politics - to help govern our relationships between each other - ourselves with nature and the world we live in.
+- like democracy and politics - to help govern our relationships to adapt between each other - ourselves with nature and the world we live in.

-If these tools aren't getting the outcomes that make us happy, safe, healthy, better educated and protecting / preparing our country for an increasingly uncertain future , as quality of life is stagnating; unfair , jobs and health education Systems, regardless of how much money you have or where you live; while our environment is suffering, then it's time our economic tools change to embrace transformative policies that reprioritise our investments.
+If these tools aren't getting the outcomes that make us happy, safe, healthy, better educated and protecting / preparing our country for an increasingly uncertain future , as quality of life is stagnating; unfair , jobs and health education systems, regardless of how much money you have or where you live; while our environment is suffering, then it's time our economic tools and practices change to embrace transformative policies that allow the data analyze to improve future business decisions and reprioritise our investments.

 In social media environments - digital marketers, created a new way to connect and engage with the target audience or media marketing performance.
 In oposition, it raised ethical concerns and eventually carries the risk of attracting consumers’ distrust - extracting harmful marketing appeals, lack of transparency, information leakage and identity thef.

-Developing AI solutions should consider human rights, fairness, inclusion, employment and equality can lead to potential gains in credibility for products and brands - ensure brand safety and protect consumers from fraud and the
+Developing AI solutions should consider human rights, fairness inclusion, employment and equality that can lead to potential gains in credibility for products and brands - ensure brand safety and protect consumers from fraud and the

 dissemination of fake information, thus increasing customer trust towards brands.
 Recognizing the value of sensitive data and the harm that could be caused if certain data were to fall into the hands of the wrong parties, many governments and industries have established laws and compliance standards by which sensitive data must be Pseudonymized or Anonymized.